Helmet pigeon

 The Helmet is a breed of fancy pigeon developed over many years of selective breeding.
-Helmets, along with other varieties of domesticated pigeons, are all descendants from the rock pigeon (Columba livia).
-The breed has medium face, short face, plain-head and crested varieties.
+Helmets, along with other varieties of domesticated pigeons, are all descendants of the rock dove (Columba livia).
+The breed has medium-faced, short-faced, plain-headed and crested varieties.
+It comes in several colors including: Blue, Black, Red, and Yellow.
 Helmet pigeons have been referenced since the early 15th century and appear to have origins in Germany.
 The modern varieties were refined in the latter 20th century.